Antônio Carlos Zago: Kashiwa Reysol

 On 7 December 1995, Palmeiras agreed the transfer of Zago and teammate Edílson to Japanese club Kashiwa Reysol, for a combined fee of R$ 5 million.
-He was a regular starter during the 1996 season, but opted to leave due to personal reasons.
+He was a regular starter during the 1996 season, but opted to leave for personal reasons.

 Corinthians

-In April 1997, Zago returned to his home country after signing for Corinthians, for a fee of US$ 3.3 million.
+In April 1997, Zago returned to his home country after signing for Corinthians, for a fee of US$3.3 million.
 In August, he assaulted an Atlético Paranaense doctor, being later suspended for 40 days in September.

 Roma

-In January 1998, Zago moved to the Italian capital to join Roma for a fee of US$ 4 million, at the request of the club's manager Zdenek Zeman, who was looking to reinforce the team's defensive line.
+In January 1998, Zago moved to the Italian capital to join Roma for a fee of US$4 million, at the request of the club's manager Zdenek Zeman, who was looking to reinforce the team's defensive line.
 In his Serie A debut with the club, on 11 February 1998 at Lecce, he was sent off after only a few minutes of play; his performances with the giallorossi soon improved, however, and he was able to demonstrate his quality and skill, leading to him being recalled to the Brazilian national side in 1999.
 Zago played for five seasons with Roma, and was also part of the 2001 Scudetto-winning team; Zago partnered with compatriot Aldair and Argentine Walter Samuel to form a sold back-line, which aided Roma in claiming the Serie A title.
 Due to his success and performances with Roma, Zago still remains a popular figure with the romanista fans, who nicknamed him Terminator during his time at the club.

 In November 1999 Zago was the protagonist of a shocking episode, when he spat on Lazio player Diego Simeone's face during a derby match.
 The outcome was a positive attitude towards him by the fans, who paid tribute to his action in the song "Brusco", the phrases "Zago: spits fire as a dragon" and "people can only keep their mouth shut, otherwise AC Zago will spit at them".
 Zago is also one of the few Brazilian players who is known with his name and surname.
 During the years he spent to Rome he had chosen his name on the shirt to be written in different ways, the first "ANTÔNIO CARLOS", then "AC ZAGO" then simply "ZAGO."